-E Kiddle, daughter of R Ford, a trustee, is employed by the academy trust as head of school.
+E Kiddle, daughter of R Ford, a trustee, is employed by the academy trust as an early years practitioner.
 E Kiddle's appointment was made in open competition and R Ford was not involved in the decision-making process regarding appointment.
 E Kiddle is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a trustee.

-J Kiddle, son-in-law of R Ford, a trustee, is employed by the academy trust as an unqualified teacher working towards their NQT status.
+J Kiddle, son-in-law of R Ford, a trustee, is employed by the academy trust as an early years practitioner.
 J Kiddle's appointment was made in open competition and R Ford was not involved in the decision-making process regarding appointment.
 J Kiddle is paid within the normal pay scale for his role and receives no special treatment as a result of his relationship to a trustee.

-23 Members' liability
+24 Members' liability